mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/code_style_guide/javascript/index.md

 ## Web APIs to avoid

-In addition to these JavaScript language features, we reccomend a few guidelines related to Web APIs to keep in mind.
+In addition to these JavaScript language features, we recommend a few guidelines related to Web APIs to keep in mind.

 ### Avoid browser prefixes